 Waccamaw departed on 3 January 1972 for refresher training at Guantanamo Bay, Cuba.
 She returned to Norfolk on 12 February, after having visited Port-au-Prince, Haiti, and Port Everglades, Fla.
 The ship spent the next month in port providing services for a naval reserve surface division.
 From 17 March through 30 May, Waccamaw conducted operations in the Virginia capes area and off the east coast of Florida and South Carolina.

 On 30 May 1972, Waccamaw set sail from Norfolk, Va., for a nine-month deployment to Subic Bay, Philippines.
 On 21 June, the ship rounded the Cape of Good Hope and entered the Indian Ocean.
 Arriving on 11 July, she anchored in Subic Bay after a 41-dav transit.
 Five days later, she got underway for her first "line swing" off the embattled coast of Vietnam.
 This duty consumed the rest of the year, with the exception of periodic rests and repairs at Hong Kong and Singapore.

-Waccamaw received one award of the Meditorious Unit Commendation for participation in the Jordanian crisis of 1970 and a Meritorious Unit Commendation and one battle star for service in Vietnam.
+Waccamaw received one award of the Meditorious Unit Commendation for participation in the Jordanian crisis of 1970 and a Meritorious Unit Commendation and one battle star for her Vietnam War service.